c-walls/Diabetic-Retinopathy-Detection/README.md

 # Models

+Various models were tested in the initial stages of research for this project, and the following two models were selected for further training and tuning.
+Both were inintialized with pretrained ImageNet weights and extended with a custom classification head configured for binary classification

 ### EfficientNet (CNN)
-- Initiated with Pretrained ImageNet weights.
-- Extended with global average pooling, dropout, and a dense output layer.
+- Binary classification head consisted of global average pooling, dropout, and a dense output layer.

 <img src="assets/EfficientNet_Screenshot.png" width="800" />